Free Shipping* on all orders + Happiness Guarantee

 Ontwerp voor raam in het Nederlands Paviljoen op de tentoonstelling Arts Décoratifs te Parijs, 1925

-Graphic designs for Fortune Magazine.]
-[Study for cover with telephone lines at different locations on the globe
+Graphic designs for Fortune magazine.]
+[Study for cover with large telephone lines superimposed over the globe

 Ruppert Beer Label